 - Contract signing and any require client-specific documentation (non-disclosures, employee handbook etc.)

-While all of these things are necessary to get started in a new job and should be part of an onboarding process, it does not prepare you for the role itself.
+While all of these things are necessary to get started in a new job and should be part of the onboarding strategy, it does not prepare you for the role itself.

 Onboarding should refer to a complete end-to-end new hire training program which could last days, weeks or even months.
 For these organisations, by the end of onboarding, the new hire(s) should be fully operational and working semi or fully independently.

 You need to understand how your company views this process (or should be viewing it) before this question can really be answered.

 To determine how long your process needs to be, ask yourself:

 “when I say that a new hire is fully onboarded, what do I mean?”